What happens when our social graph becomes too dense

 “The push to create private spaces […] to truly express oneself […] is to help make the networks you’re in a bit sparser”

 In software development, it is argued that sparse network structures facilitates the diffusion and generation of ideas among groups, while dense network structures affects the implementation of idea within each dense group.
+Sparse graphs are where new ideas are born; dense graphs are where they get executed and where they get homogenized.

 The outcome of having a dense network is insidious but powerful.
 It means only the narratives which can go viral do go viral.
 The collective epistemic commons becomes filled with those narratives which outcompete the others and muscle their way to the top.
 It means that at a time of unprecedented low unemployment, high wages, high standard of living, GDP growth, high stock markets, strong dollar, people in the US still think they’re living in the worst of all possible times.